How to Make Fabric Garlands In A Snap

 Fabric garlands add texture and interest to your home decor and they are incredibly easy to make.
 They can be made with scraps of different fabrics, with coordinating fat quarters or fabric by the yard.
 Learn how to make a DIY fabric garland quickly and easily with this step-by-step tutorial.
 This is an easy craft to make for just about anyone!

 When decorating a mantel, mirror, or hutch, I love to use something soft mixed in with other materials.
-A fabric garland mixed in with a pom pom garland is a fun way to mix two textures together.
+A fabric garland mixed in with a pom pom garland is a fun way to combine two textures.
 I love an easy DIY project and this is definitely one of them.

 For this project, you can use different patterns mixed together or choose a solid color that works with your home decor or party theme.
 A fabric garland DIY is a fun way to add interest to your display.

 This project is completely no-sew, so you won’t need a needle, thread, or sewing machine.
-I love an easy fabric project and this is definitely one of them.
+I love easy fabric projects.
 They are so much fun to make and I’ve provided an easy tutorial for you to follow.
 If you want to know how to make a garland out of fabric strips, you’re in the right place!

 What Types Of Fabric Are Used For A Fabric Or Rag Garland?